 Agricultural, energy and industrial commodities have rebounded but are far below former peaks.
 Infrastructure projects will face more competition as the US, Europe and Japan ramp up spending after relative austerity.
 Asian and Middle Eastern economies continue to hold trillions of dollars in reserves but must increasingly turn to foreign borrowing as backstops against persistent capital outflows.
 Standard and Poor’s sovereign ratings picture for 20 large emerging markets, with the exception of Indonesia, points towards downgrades.

 Favourites such as India stumbled under the weight of national tax delays and the demonetisation of large-denomination banknotes in November.
 In the Middle East and Africa, Egypt drew new interest after ending its currency peg and receiving $12bn in IMF support, while Nigeria was removed from the local Government Bond Index-Emerging Markets for foreign exchange access limits.
 Even before securities in Mexico and China were battered by Trump’s rhetoric, state enterprise reforms had begun to waver.

-A decade after escaping financial crisis, emerging markets as a whole face a credibility crunch that they are best addressed by making advances in their economic structures and systems.
+A decade after escaping financial crisis, emerging markets as a whole face a credibility crunch that they can best addressed by own making advances in their economic structures and systems.
 The companies most likely to do well this year will probably be relatively little-known stocks in smaller and mid-tier emerging markets, rather than in the more exposed economies of Brazil, Russia, India and China.